 It’s been a somber 6 hours around my house, friend.

-My 15-year-old son lives, eats, and breaths basketball.
+My 15-year-old son lives, eats, and breathes basketball.
 The news of Kobe’s passing tore through our Sunday lunch like a wrecking ball.
 In addition to that “it can’t be true” feeling, we were also met with the undeniable reality that life is really freaking fragile.
 Both are so heavy.

-If you’re wondering why I’m dedicating an entire email to the death of Kobe, that’s okay.
+If you’re wondering why I’m dedicating an entire post to the death of Kobe, that’s okay.
 Here’s the reality… even if you don’t feel rocked by his passing, you will have students whose lives feel upside down as a result of it.
 You might tell yourself that it’s not a big deal because none of your students knew him personally.
 I’m here to tell you that the trauma and loss for some of your students might feel just as heavy as it would if their close friend died.

 Here are a few notes and tips to help students navigate this type of loss:

 - Avoid minimizing the impact of the loss on your students.
 Acknowledge and normalize their feelings of devastation.
 Some students will inevitably be hit much harder than others.

 - Every single feeling is OKAY.
 There is no correct or incorrect way to handle feelings of loss.
 Some students might feel sad, some might feel angry, and others might even feel betrayed.
 Every feeling is welcome when coping with tragedy.

 - Students can always “count on” their favorite celebrities and sports stars to lift them up.
 In some cases, they are some of the only people in their lives that don’t let them down.
 The pain they feel with regards to this loss is REAL and WARRANTED.